vedi/knowledge-base/src/documents/unity/profile/Profile_Events.html.md

 ### onGetScoresStarted

-The event is triggered when fetching the scores from the current leaderboard has started.
+The event is triggered when fetching scores from the current leaderboard has started.

 ``` cs
 ProfileEvents.OnGetScoresStarted += onGetScoresStarted;